Find answers to your most frequently asked questions here. View the mortgages section first, or scroll down for our savings FAQs.

 The final amount we’ll lend is based on our assessment of your ability to afford the loan.
 We’ll look at employment income (including self-employed) and retirement income that’s currently being paid or is forecast to be paid upon retirement.
 We’ll also look at outgoings including any loans or financial commitments already in place.

 As a responsible lender, we provide mortgages that are affordable now and in the future.
-For the 50+ mortgage, it’s essential the repayment strategy offers you sufficient funds to repay the loan at the end of the term.
+For the Resi Retire (50+) mortgage, it’s essential the repayment strategy offers you sufficient funds to repay the loan at the end of the term.
 This is why consulting with an independent financial adviser is important before deciding which mortgage product is best for your circumstances.

-The 50+ Mortgage is a repayment or interest only, fixed term, residential mortgage available from age 50.
-At the end of the term, you’ll need to repay the mortgage.
-You can do this in several ways such as downsizing.
+The Resi Retire (50+) product is a mortgage that runs either, into, or during retirement.
+You determine the length of the loan and the repayment method.
+This can be repayment or interest only.
 The RIO mortgage is also an interest only residential mortgage, available from age 50, but it has no end date.
 The mortgage is repaid when the last surviving customer moves into long term care or passes away.

 Eligibility for our mortgages varies by product and person.